Calle 63 (TransMilenio)

 The simple-station Calle 63 is part of the TransMilenio mass-transit system of Bogotá, Colombia, opened in the year 2000.

 Location

 The station is located in northern Bogotá, specifically on Avenida Caracas, between Calles 60 and 63.

 History

 In 2000, phase one of the TransMilenio system was opened between Portal de la 80 and Tercer Milenio, including this station.

 The station is named Calle 63 due to its proximity to the arterial route of the same name.

+The simple-station Calle 63 is part of the TransMilenio mass-transit system of Bogotá, Colombia, opened in the year 2000.

 It serves the Chapinero, San Luis, and La Esperanza neighborhoods.

 The nearest point of interest is the Plaza de Lourdes, about 150 meters from the station.